icesco/icesco.github.io/planoma-privacy.md

 ### Data You Provide
 - **Habit Information**: Names, descriptions, and completion records for your habits
 - **App Settings**: Your preferences for themes, notifications, and app behavior
+- **Purchase Information**: If you purchase Planoma Pro, Apple handles the transaction.
+We only receive a transaction identifier to unlock premium features
 - **Usage Data**: Anonymous analytics about how you interact with the app

 ### Data We Don't Collect